 As well as people living longer, people are also more likely to be living alone.
 Although 90 percent of people marry, nearly half of all marriages end in divorce.
-In 2010, the US Census Bureau estimated that 28 percent of seniors were living alone.
+According to the U.S. Census Bureau, 28% of people aged 65 and older, live alone.

 How Does This Affect the Caregiving Crunch?

 Americans are very reliant on family members for caregiving in their old age.
 Around 34.2 million Americans provide unpaid care to a senior.
 Ninety-five percent of those are providing care to family members.
 In total, these unpaid caregivers are offering $500 million of free services to family members, more than three-times what Medicaid pays for professional care each year; however, if you live alone, with no spouse and no family members, this isn't a viable option.
 As a result, more and more people are turning to professional home care or nursing home care.
 The number of seniors receiving professional in-home care is continually rising, and since 2015, more seniors have received in-home care than those who receive care in nursing homes.

 How Does the Caregiving Crunch Bite?